-The judges for the 2020 Fellowship are Jenny Hocking, Jeff Sparrow, Della Rowley and Lynn Buchanan.
+The judges for the 2024 Fellowship are Clare Wright, Christos Tsiolkas, Della Rowley and Lynn Buchanan.

 Since the Fellowship was established in 2011, guest judges have been:

 Jeff Sparrow is a writer, editor and broadcaster.
+He lectures in the Centre for Advancing Journalism at the University of Melbourne.
 He is a columnist for The Guardian Australia, a Breakfaster at Melbourne’s 3RRR, and the immediate past editor of Overland literary journal.
-His most recent books are Trigger Warnings: Political Correctness and the Rise of the Right (2018) and No Way But This: In Search of Paul Robeson (2017).
+His most recent books are Fascists Among Us: Online Hate and the Christchurch Massacre (2019), Trigger Warnings: Political Correctness and the Rise of the Right (2018) and No Way But This: In Search of Paul Robeson (2017).
 Jeff is the author of Killing: Misadventures in Violence (2009) and Communism: A Love Story (2007), a biography of the radical intellectual Guido Baracchi.
 He is the co-author, with Jill Sparrow, of Radical Melbourne: A Secret History (2001) and Radical Melbourne 2: The Enemy Within (2004) and the co-editor, with Anthony Loewenstein, of Left Turn: Essays for the New Left (2012).

 Arnold Zable is an award-winning writer, storyteller, educator and human rights advocate.
 His books include Jewels and Ashes (1991), which won five Australian literary awards, and depicts his journey to Poland to trace his ancestry.
 His best selling novel, Cafe Scheherazade (2001), which was shortlisted for the 2002 NSW Premier’s Award, depicts the lives of former refugees who meet in a coffee shop in a seaside suburb in Melbourne.
 The Fig Tree (2002) is a book of true stories set in Greece, Eastern Europe, inner Melbourne and outback Australia.
 Other novels include Scraps of Heaven (2004), set in the Melbourne suburb of Carlton, and Sea of Many Returns (2008).
 Set on the island of Ithaca, it was longlisted for the International Dublin Literary Award.
 Violin Lessons (2011), which was shortlisted in the 2012 NSW Premier’s Awards, is a collection of stories set in many parts of the globe.
 In 2016 Arnold published The Fighter, a biography of Henry Nissen, a champion boxer from Carlton, Melbourne.
 The Fighter was shortlisted for the 2017 Victorian Premier’s Award, and the NSW Premier’s Literary Awards 2017 Multicultural NSW Award.
 In 2013 Arnold was awarded the Voltaire prize for the advancement of freedom of expression.
 In 2017 Arnold received an Australia Council Fellowship for Literature.